 How to get there: The best way to get the Basilica of Budapest is taking Blue Metro Line 3 and getting off at Arány János station.

-More information: Check the Opera house Website for detailed information on dates and tickets.
+More information: Check the Hungarian Opera House website for detailed information and prices.